Skip to main content

 The one meaningful methodological difference is that classic TRIMP applies a small correction based on sex, which our model does not currently take into account.

-Training load on graphs
+Cardio load on graphs

 Training intensity